 Enter the total number of cases and the total population into the calculator to determine the prevalence of a disease.
+This calculator can also determine the number of cases or population size if provided the other variables.

 - Incidence Rate Calculator